Headlock (song): Reception and commercial performance

 "Headlock" debuted at number 74 on the UK Singles Chart for the week dated 22 October 2006.
 Upon its release, Heap requested to have it added to BBC Radio 1's rotation, but was told by the station that, since they already had Nerina Pallot on their playlist, they did not need another female singer-songwriter.
 "Headlock" became popular on TikTok starting in October 2024, initially due to its use in video tributes to the horror video game Mouthwashing.
 It had been used in more than 135 thousand videos on the platform by January 2025.
+Michael Savage of The Guardian also attributed its success to an increase in nostalgia for music and television series from the 2000s on the platform.
 That month, due to its increased popularity on streaming services, it became Heap's first career entry on the Billboard Hot 100 chart, debuting at number 100, and debuted on the Canadian Hot 100, also at number 100.
 It became her highest-charting and first top-40 entry on the UK Singles Chart, peaking at number 30 in February 2025.

 Other appearances

 "Headlock" was sampled on ASAP Rocky's song "Angels" from his 2013 studio album Long.
 Live.
-ASAP.
-English rapper Fakemink also sampled "Headlock" for the song "Kill Everything" on his album, London's Saviour.
-In April 2025, in a collaboration with the generative artificial intelligence (AI) company Jen, Heap released a "stylefilter" for "Headlock", among other songs of hers, which allows users to generate a song in the style of "Headlock".
+ASAP, on English rapper Fakemink's song "Kill Everything" from his 2023 debut mixtape London's Saviour, and on Australian hip-hop group Onefour's 2025 single "Distant Strangers", which also featured The Kid Laroi and was included on the group's debut studio album Look at Me Now.
+In April 2025, in a collaboration with the generative AI company Jen, Heap released a "stylefilter" for "Headlock", among other songs of hers, which allows users to generate a song in the style of "Headlock".